optimagic-dev/optimagic/docs/source/optimization/index.rst

 sequentially or in parallel by just switching a few arguments of the ``maximize`` or ``minimize`` functions.

-2. Estimagic stores all function calls and more in a database.
+2. Estimagic stores all parameters and function values in a database.
 The estimagic dashboard visualizes this database.
-With it you can follow the optimization or explore your optimizer's behavior afterwards.
+With the dashboard you can monitor the optimization while it is running or explore your optimizer's behavior after the algorithm terminated.

-3. Estimagic transforms your constrained problem with deterministic reparametrizations.
-These transformations reduce your problem's dimensionality and make errors and unfeasible solutions impossible.
+3. Estimagic transforms your constrained problem by applying bijective and differentiable reparametrizations.
+These transformations make sure that the optimizer can only try parameter vectors that satisfy all constraints and can sometimes reduce the dimensionality of the optimization problem substantially.

 In the following we first explain the basic interface of estimagic's optimization functions.
 Then, we explain the arguments in detail.
 This section